02032869239

 12 years

-I just received a call from someone with an Asian accent claiming my computer was sending out error alerts.
-I immediately recognised it as a potential scam and promptly ended the call.
+I got a call from someone with an Asian accent who was rambling on about some errors on my computer or something like that.
+I told them straight away it was a scam and just ended the call.

 12 years